-Testing your Alternator to see if it's the cause of the Battery Light being illuminated on your Instrument Cluster is an easy test that you can accomplish in under 15 minutes on your Ford Escort (or Focus, Tracer, or any 1.9L or 2.0L Ford vehicle).
+Testing your alternator to see if it's the cause of the battery light being illuminated on your instrument cluster is an easy test that you can accomplish in under 15 minutes on your Ford Escort (or Focus, Tracer, or any 1.9L or 2.0L Ford vehicle).

-In this article, I'll show you how to do an Alternator Test using just a Multimeter and in three easy steps.
-This simple test will let you know if the cause of the No Charge Condition is due to a BAD Alternator or not.
+In this article, I'll show you how to do an alternator test using just a multimeter and in three easy steps.
+This simple test will let you know if the cause of the no-charge condition is due to a bad alternator or not.

-To be able to accomplish this test and get a conclusive result from it you'll need to have the car running for about 10 to 15 minutes and so it's important that the Battery in your Ford car be with a full charge (to keep the car running).
-So if you know the Battery doesn't have a charge, please take the time to charge it first.
+To be able to accomplish this test and get a conclusive result from it you'll need to have the car running for about 10 to 15 minutes and so it's important that the battery in your Ford car be with a full charge (to keep the car running).
+So if you know the battery doesn't have a charge, please take the time to charge it first.

 Since you'll be working around the engine while it's running, please take all necessary safety precautions.

-Grab your Multimeter and set it on Volts DC Mode.
+Grab your multimeter and set it on Volts DC mode.

-Crank and Start the car.
+Crank and start the car.

-Your Multimeter will display one of the following two Voltage results:
+Your multimeter will display one of the following two voltage results:

 1.)
 A steady 13.5 to 14.5 Volts DC.